PR1EN10: Menu-program

 Characters, strings and output functions

-Even though we will deep-dive into strings in a few weeks, lets take a look at a few things
+Even though we will deep-dive into strings in a few weeks, we will introduce a few properties today.

-Strings is a sequence of characters.
-It can be a word or a sentence, but also just a sequence of symbols.
+A strings is a sequence of characters.
+It can be a word or a sentence, but could also just a sequence of characters.
 Strings are between double quotes.

 Examples: